Get a $4,000 Loan Online with Fast Approval

 1. Credit Card

 Using a credit card can be convenient for short-term expenses.
-However, most cards charge APR between 19% and 29%, and interest begins accruing immediately if you don’t pay in full.
+However, most cards charge APRs of 19%–29%, and interest begins accruing immediately if you don’t pay in full.
 Carrying a $4,000 balance for 12 months at 24% APR could cost over $500 in interest.

 2. Personal Line of Credit

 A line of credit offers revolving access to funds, but it usually requires good to excellent credit.
-Rates can range from 10% to 20% APR.
-Monthly payments vary depending on how much you borrow and repay.
+APRs are usually around 10%–20%.
+Monthly payments vary depending on the term, APR, and the amount you borrow.
 It’s a flexible option but less predictable than a fixed-term loan.

 3. Credit Union Loan

 Credit unions often provide personal loans with lower rates and more favorable terms.
-APRs typically range from 8% to 18%, and membership is required.
-Loan approval may take longer, but the terms are generally more borrower-friendly than those of traditional lenders.
+APRs are generally 8%–18%, and membership is required to qualify.
+Loan approval may take longer, but the terms are usually more borrower-friendly than those offered by online lenders and credit card companies.

 4. Borrowing from Friends or Family